Jackz915/PackPPI/README.md

 </div>

 ## Overview :mag:
 The PackPPI framework comprises three functional modules: side-chain conformation modeling of protein complexes (PackPPI-MSC), proximal optimization (PackPPI-Prox), and prediction of the effect of mutations on binding affinity (PackPPI-AP).
 Given the structural context of a protein complex, the framework first employs a joint diffusion probabilistic model to generate reliable side-chain conformations.
 It then uses the proximal gradient descent method to avoid atomic collisions during sampling, obtaining high-confidence target structures.
 Subsequently, the geometric features of the learned structural context are utilized for downstream ΔΔG prediction.
+We offer a Webserver at https://bioinfo-sysu.com/PackPPI/, which is currently in **beta testing**.
+For any suggestions or inquiries, please do not hesitate to reach out to me.

 ![framework.png](./imgs/Framework.png)